Product design

 Challenge

 Polarr is an ever-evolving spirit in the creative photography industry.
 It was daunting and energizing to create a visual framework sensitive to growth while still being recognizable and faithful to the company's values.
-The greatest challenge, due to startup nature, was developing/refining each parcel of the brand in-tandem with the day-to-day product/company design needs, jumping from logos to components in an instant.
+The greatest challenge, due to startup nature, was developing/refining each parcel of the brand in tandem with the day-to-day design needs.

 Approach

-Five years after my first exposure to exploring Polarr's early-stage branding/identity, I picked up where previous iterations left off: a logo, an inconsistent primary hue, and a brutalist font (Nimbus) that did not perform well internationally.
-We first conducted a comprehensive demographic and taste study of our entire user base.
-We then held a two-week design sprint to flesh out the foundation of the brand we wanted to create that best aligned with our new mission and user's devotion.
+Five years after first exploring Polarr's early-stage branding/identity, I picked up where previous iterations left off: a logo, an inconsistent primary hue, and a brutalist font (Nimbus) that did not perform well internationally.
+We first conducted a comprehensive demographic and sentiment user study.
+We then held a design workshop to flesh out a new foundational vision for evolving the brand to align with our developed mission and community devotion.
 Along the way, we defined our purpose, vision, values, promise, voice, and personality.
-We soon translated these to color, typography, grids, and typography.
+We soon translated these into color, typography, and grids.
 After this, I fleshed out the rest of the brand: logos, logotype, pattern, design guides, semantics, components, etc.

 Ensure that brand promise = brand perception.